Coming Back Home | An Exercise in Connecting to Our Ancestors

-This year has asked us to reflect on who we are, what we value most, how we move in the world and in which ways we offer our gifts.
+These past few years have asked us to reflect on who we are, what we value most, how we move in the world and in which ways we offer our gifts.
 A lot of big feelings and revelations in connection to these questions have come to the surface as we’ve distilled all parts of our lives down in search of our true essence.
-This has been a year of many unknowns and many questions, and perhaps the only way to find our peace in the current of the unknown is to come back home.
+We’ve been in a time of many unknowns and many questions, and perhaps the only way to find our peace in the current of the unknown is to come back home.

-With more time at home [literally], I’ve been reflecting on this word and the forms it takes in my own life — my body, my altar spaces, the shelter in which I live.
-From the pocketful of impactful words I’ve heard spoken by others this year that I’ve scribbled down along the edges of random pages throughout my notebook, this one reigns:
+With more time at home [literally], I’ve been reflecting on this word and the forms it takes in my own life [literally and figuratively] — my body, my altar spaces, the shelter in which I live.
+From all the impactful words I’ve heard spoken by others that I’ve scribbled down along the edges of random pages throughout my notebooks, this one reigns:

 "Your body is an altar to your ancestors".